illiasaveliev/image-viewer/docs/part3/part.md

         private const string CorsPolicyName = "CorsPolicy";
         ~~~

-    - In the **ConfigureServices** method add a few lines to use allowed origins
+    - In the **ConfigureServices** method add a few lines before AddControllers() method to use allowed origins

         ~~~c#
         string[] corsOrigins = {